 - and a seven term Night/Weekend track that is taught evenings and weekends.

 Both options combine general education and nursing courses in a sequence that allows the student to develop the basic skills for nursing practice.

 The nursing program is taught on the Jefferson and Shelby-Hoover Campuses as well as on the Pell City Campus and the Chilton-Clanton Campus.
-Students are admitted to the Jefferson and Shelby-Hoover Campuses each semester and to Pell City and Chilton-Clanton each spring (See Admission Requirements).
+Students are admitted to the Jefferson and Shelby-Hoover Campuses each semester and to Pell City and Chilton-Clanton each fall (See Admission Requirements).

 A student should plan to complete the program on the campus to which he is admitted.
 Changing campuses to complete the program will be allowed only in extenuating circumstances on a space available basis.
 The nursing Admission and Progression Committee will make the final decision in the event a transfer between campuses is requested.

 During the first semester of the Nursing Education Program, students begin to learn basic patient care skills in the nursing laboratory.
 These basic skills combined with knowledge acquired in the classroom provide a foundation for the clinical experiences.
 The clinical experiences are obtained in a variety of hospitals and other settings in and around the College’s service areas.

 Students entering the Nursing Education Program are exposed to a variety of educational teaching methods.
 All nursing courses are web-supported using the Blackboard learning platform.
 Some nursing courses offer computer adaptive instruction to enhance course content while other courses use the computer for multi-media demonstration of skills, evaluation, and testing.
 Basic computer skills, including email capability, are needed while enrolled in the program.
 Computer access is available to all students at all locations in the Learning Success Center and/or the library.
 Please check each location for hours of operation.